 • Always check with florists and other experts about possible allergens in flowers.
 Even if your intended recipient does not have a pollen allergy, for example, there are hundreds of others present in a hospital at any given moment who might be at risk from exposure to certain flowers.
 On this note, it is good news for admirers of roses, carnations and chrysanthemums as their pollen remains unexposed, inside the flowers.
 This is not the case with lilies.

-• Flowers with woody stem are a good choice because they don’t get soggy easily and so the need to change the water in the vase can be kept to a minimum.
+• Flowers with woody stems are a good choice because they don’t get soggy easily and so the need to change the water in the vase can be kept to a minimum.
 You can do a great favour to the hospital staff this way!
 Another possible option in this regard is a foam arrangement for the flowers which would retain the water for longer durations of time.

 • Always purchase vases made of materials that won’t break easily, such as metal or wicker.
 Vases made out of glass or ceramic may look prettier but could break easily for reasons outlined in the previous point.